nickpoison/nickpoison.github.io/rissues.md

 &#128545;  __Vanilla R:__

 * Recently, we started to work on something we did about a year ago.
 The code (in Vanilla R) doesn't work anymore and gives several errors.
 After awhile, we realized that we did the work using Microsoft R version 4.0 (whereas Vanilla R was at version 4.2).
 So we went back to Micro R and voilà, no problems.
 We were able to figure out the problems eventually, but it made it much harder to restart the research.

-Unfortunately, Microsoft R is dead.
+- Unfortunately, Microsoft R is dead.
+An alternative, however, Groundhog's R Archive Neighbor [Gran](https://groundhogr.com/gran/) is available.
+More info [here](https://datacolada.org/108).